 - Meet the Echo Plus - Echo Plus has a built-in Zigbee hub to easily setup and control your compatible smart home devices, and an improved sound for streaming music.

-- New premium speakers powered by Dolby play 360° audio with crisp vocals and dynamic bass response.
+- Premium speakers powered by Dolby play 360° audio with crisp vocals and dynamic bass response.
 You can also use your voice to adjust equalizer settings or pair with a second Echo Plus (2nd gen) for stereo sound.

 Google Home syncs with smart home devices from certain brands, such as Nest and SmartThings.
 However, this system’s main limitation is that it’s not compatible with that many devices – just like the Apple Homekit.
 The smart speaker does look visually attractive, with a sleek, modern design, which is a draw for some people.